Distinguished Mr. President,

 It is with deep regret that Kyrgyzstan is deviating from the agreements reached, creating a false appearance of withdrawing troops and heavy military equipment from the line of contact by hiding them in populated areas near the border.
 Therefore, the responsibility for any next round of tension on the Tajik-Kyrgyz border will lie exclusively with Kyrgyzstan.

 The leadership of the neighboring country, in their speech, mentioned the death of their citizens and financial damage, creating the false impression that the tragedy on the border affected them exclusively.
 The evidences say otherwise.
-As a result of military aggression of Kyrgyzstan, more than forty civilians among them pregnant women, children, elderlies, doctors, as well as devout Muslims - attendants of the mourning ceremony in the mosque of Tajikistan were killed and about two hundred were injured.
+As a result of military aggression of Kyrgyzstan, more than forty civilians of Tajikistan were killed and about two hundred were injured.
+The casualties include pregnant women, children, elderlies, doctors, as well as devout Muslims - attendants of the mourning ceremony in the mosque.

 In addition to border facilities, schools, hospitals, religious buildings, residential buildings, infrastructure and utilities were destroyed.
 So, who is the aggressor here?